 Practical information to plan your Viana do Castelo day trip from Porto

-• The city is only about 70km north of Porto.
+• The city is only about 45 miles (70 km) north of Porto.
 It takes just one hour to reach by car or close to 2 hours by train from Porto-Sao Bento train station.

-• There are several trains in a day.
+• There are several trains from Porto to Viana do Castelo in a day.
+Check ticket prices and train schedules on the Portuguese Railway website here.
 You can also take a bus.
-Click here to plan your journey on OMIO.

 Vila do Conde